ngerritsen/containor/README.md

 const containor = createContainer()

-containor.add('Foo', Foo) // Foo can be a function or a class, it will be invoked with 'new' if possible containor.add('bar', bar, ['Foo'])
+// A dependency can be a function or a class, it will be invoked with 'new' if possible. containor.add('Foo', Foo) containor.add('bar', bar, ['Foo'])

 const barInstance = containor.get('bar') // An instance of bar with an instance of foo as an argument